-Why are the first 1000 days important?
+Why are the first 1000 days of a baby's life so important?

 When your baby is born, only 25% of their brain will have developed.
 There is a huge amount of development and growth still to happen.
 This seems logical since the same applies to your child’s tiny body!
 However, unlike our physical bodies which continue to grow until the late teens (and beyond for some of us!!), your baby’s brain will be 90% developed by the age of 3.[i]
 Just think about that for a moment …. by the time your baby has been on this planet for just 3 years their brain is almost fully developed.
 That’s a lot of brain activity in a very short space of time!

-But, can you affect this brain development?
+But, can you affect your baby's brain development?

 Research is finding out more and more about the effect of early experiences on brain development.
 What is clear from the scientific findings, is that it is the quality and content of these early, interactive experiences which have a direct impact on the developing brain.
 If these experiences are positive, then they will help to build a strong foundation for the rest of brain development.
 If the experiences are less positive, this foundation may be less robust.
 The type of foundation that is built will affect not only emotional development but also health and future learning.
 If a child has experiences to promote positive brain development, they will enter school ready to learn and ready to fulfil their potential.
 We’re not talking about complicated, deep and meaningful experiences here – just things like being spoken to, being played with, having eye contact with their parents and other carers, having the opportunity to enjoy sensory activities, having fun and enjoying cuddles and giggles…..

 So what actually happens during the first 1000 days?